Talking Body

 "Talking Body" is a song by Swedish singer and songwriter Tove Lo, released to American contemporary hit radio on 13 January 2015 by Republic Records.
 It served as the second single from her debut studio album, Queen of the Clouds (2014).
-It reached the top 20 in Flanders, Canada, Finland, Sweden, The United Kingdom, and The United States.
+It reached the top 20 in Canada, Finland, Sweden, the United Kingdom, and the United States.

 Composition

 "Talking Body" was written by Lo, Jakob Jerlström and Ludvig Söderberg, while its production was handled by The Struts and Shellback.
 It is an electropop song, with elements of trip hop, synthpop and indie pop.
 Lyrically, the song is about trying to seduce someone into having sexual relations.
 The song plays in the key of E minor, at a tempo of 120 beats per minute.
 It has a chord sequence of Em-D-G-C-D.

 Critical reception

 The song was praised for its impudence.
 Sam Lansky of Time wrote "Lo can be vulgar, as on the lusty 'Talking Body', which sets a scabrous singalong hook against some of Shellback's irresistibly catchy production, but that sexiness is shot through with frustration; she owns her desire, full-throttle."